So, you want to invest $20,000. That’s a chunk of change!

 Peer-to-peer lending is a great way to invest money by loaning it to others.
 There’s certainly risk involved, but my experience with peer-to-peer lending is that it can provide a pretty stellar rate of return.

 If you’d like to learn about peer-to-peer lending, I recommend that you check out my reviews on Prosper and Lending Club to get a feel for how the two largest P2P lenders work.
-There are other great investing options out there are well and you can learn more by reading our Motif Investing Review.
+There are other great investing options out there are well and you can learn more by reading our Motif Investing Review and our TradeKing Review.

 “I’m don’t anticipate needing the money anytime soon and I don’t mind risk.”